 - Jump thread trimming

-- Post-thread break auto-return
+- Post-thread break auto-return for a smoother experience

-- Very easy to learn and use
+- Fairly easy to learn and use

 - No foot pressure adjustment

-- Stitches are highly accurate
+- Embroidery stitches are highly accurate

 - Maximum stitch width of 9mm compared to regular 7mm